GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/1.4/en.md

 The page "Recipes" has been renamed to "Tutorial", to better represent its nature.
 (At the same time, the new ["Queries Library" section at gatographql.com](https://gatographql.com/library/) demonstrates GraphQL queries to solve common use cases.)

-An option to hide the Tutorial section has been added to the Settings page, under "Plugin Configuration > General > Hide the Tutorial page?":
+An option to hide the Tutorial section has been added to the Settings page, under "Plugin Configuration > General > Hide Tutorial page?":

 <div class="img-width-1024" markdown=1>